anderzzz/fjarrsyn/docs/source/fjarrsyn_design.rst

 from the system.
 The reason is that an Agent cannot delete itself from the AMS.
 The termination of an Agent is marked with an attribute.
-As part of the system percolation, terminated Agents can be deleted from the system through a method of the AMS.
+As part of the system movement, terminated Agents can be deleted from the system through a method of the AMS.

 In the third and final row of the image, the modified